Vokoloven/mail-app-backend/README.md

   - method: DELETE
 ```

 \*Note: role can be only: admin or user, state: male or female.
+In addition I am added validation for endpoints with msg errors.

 ### Contacts